 Inside Glastonbury

-You have found your campsite and pitched up your tent.
+You have found your campsite and pitched your tent.
 Now the fun can truly begin.

 7) Don’t camp near footpaths, toilets or at the bottom of a hill.
 Why?
 Noise, smells and mud.